abstools/abstools/website/src/site/sphinx/manual/introduction.rst

 ************

-The ABS Language
+The ABS language
 ================

-The *ABS language* is an actor-based, object-oriented, executable modeling language.
+:term:`ABS` is an actor-based, object-oriented, executable modeling language.
 Its prime features are:

 Algebraic user-defined data types and side effect-free functions